openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/cerebralCrus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Cerebral crus' is a white matter of midbrain.
-It is part of the cerebral peduncle.
+   :definition: Is a white matter of midbrain.
+Is part of the cerebral peduncle. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002631) ('is_a' and 'relationship')]
-   :description: The cerebral crus is the most anterior portion of the midbrain which consists of a massive band of nerve fibers originating primarily from the cerebral cortex.
+   :description: The cerebral crus is the anterior portion of the cerebral peduncle which contains the motor tracts, the plural of which is cerebral crura.
+In some older texts, it is used as a synonym for the entire cerebral peduncle, not just the anterior portion of it. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002631)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0101990
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002631#cerebral-crus-1
    :name: cerebral crus